 A plain wall can become a major focal point when trim moldings are used to create an all-over design.
 Fantastic, right!

 As a general rule, moldings should be scaled for the room (don’t use 3” crown in a room with 10 foot ceilings), and the scale should be consistent across moldings in the same room (don’t use a large crown molding and then skimp on the casings and base boards).
 A great way to get a big bang for your $ is to stack moldings.

 If you have a small crown molding and want to make it more substantial, rather than tearing it out and replacing it with a more expensive molding, add picture frame molding a few inches below the crown and paint it all the same color.

 Have wimpy baseboards?
 Find a piece of molding that can be stacked above the base to bulk it up.
 It will give you the same visual impact, but costs a lot less in money and time.

 Source: DIYadvice.com and Do-it-yourself-help.com respectively

 When working with molding, as with all design, find what suits you and what you like, use the “rules” as a guide.
-Play with size and scale, I have seen small rooms with extra large moldings that look amazing.
+To deal with architectural challenges, play with size and scale.
+I have seen small rooms with extra large moldings that look amazing.
 Moldings are a great tool that you can use to help achieve the look that you want.